onecommons/vesper/doc/source/admin.rst

 You can find Vesper on Github at https://github.com/aszs/vesper or download the latest code as eggs, zips or tarballs at http://onecommons.org/vesper/dist/.

 Vesper requires Python 2.4 or later.
-If you've downloaded an egg, install it with easy_install, for example ``easy_install vesper-LATEST-py2.6.egg``.
+To install using easy_install, pass it an URL to the egg, for example ``easy_install http://onecommons.org/vesper/dist/vesper-LATEST-py2.6.egg``.
 If you are installing from the source directory run either ``python setup.py install`` or run ``python setup.py develop`` if you don't want to reinstall it everytime its source is updated.

 If you've downloaded the source you can verify it working properly by running the unit tests: ``cd tests && python __init__.py``